alxp12/golangcode-site/content/posts/2018-05-25-lambda-pdf-generator-from-s3.md

 For this to work, you'll need to:

 * Name the code above `go-pdf-lambda.go` and run `go build go-pdf-lambda.go` to make the binary file.
+* Include a copy of wkhtmltopdf along with your lambda file inside the zip ([download directly from here](https://s3-eu-west-1.amazonaws.com/files.golangcode.com/wkhtmltopdf) or from [their download page](https://wkhtmltopdf.org/downloads.html)).
+* Make sure `wkhtmltopdf` is set to executable with `chmod +x wkhtmltopdf`.

+And on AWS:

+* The lambda function name doesn't matter, but it will need to be set to the Go 1.x runtime.
 * Set your Lambda root Handler to the go binary filename (`go-pdf-lambda` in our example)
+* Add an S3 trigger on all create events.
-* Give your lambda function/role read & write permissions to S3 (through IAM)
+* Give your lambda function/role read & write permissions to S3 (through IAM).
-* Include a copy of wkhtmltopdf along with your lambda file inside the zip ([download here](https://wkhtmltopdf.org/downloads.html))

 How the zip file should look: